Bruce David Klein

 In 2021, press reports announced that Klein was working on a feature documentary on screen and stage icon Liza Minnelli.

 In 2022, Klein wrote, produced, and directed the HBO feature documentary Icahn: The Restless Billionaire that captures the life and work of the billionaire corporate raider/activist investor Carl Icahn.
 It premiered on February 15, 2022 to rave reviews.
 The NY Times called it a "deft documentary portrait" and "right on the money".
+On July 27, 2023 the film was nominated for an Emmy Award as Best Business & Economic Documentary.

+On June 12, 2024, Liza: A Truly Terrific Absolutely True Story, a feature documentary about stage and screen legend Liza Minnelli that was written, produced and directed by Klein, premiered at the Tribeca Film Festival to outstanding reviews.
+The Hollywood Reporter called it a "gorgeous portrait", Deadline called it a "must-see", and The Wrap said it is "delightful."
+The New York Times published an extensive Q&A with Klein about the film.

 Klein has moderated and appeared on numerous panels for organizations such as NATPE, RealScreen, the Producers Guild, the USA Film Festival and NYU Film School.
 His work has been featured and reviewed in publications such as The New York Times, Variety, Crain’s New York Business, Entertainment Weekly, TelevisionWeek, and World Screen News.
 Klein is a member of the National Academy of Television Arts & Sciences, a founding member of the Non-Fiction Producers Association (NPA), and currently serves on the Executive Committee of the National Association of Television Program Executives (NATPE).